Open M-F: 8am-5pm, Sat: 8am-12pm, Sun: Closed

 When should I spay or neuter my pet?

 We suggest that all pets be spayed or neutered.
-If you are not a breeder, and do not intend in breeding your pet, then spaying or neutering her or him offers a variety of health benefits to elongate their lifespan.
-Your pet should be spayed or neutered around five or six months of age.
+If you are not a breeder and do not intend in breeding your pet, then spaying or neutering her or him offers a variety of health benefits to elongate their lifespan.
+Discuss with our team when the best time to spay or neuter your pet is.

 Why do I need heartworm prevention?
 How many months should my pet be on heartworm prevention?

 Heartworm disease is a serious disease transmitted by infected mosquitoes and can be fatal if left untreated.
-The treatment once a dog has heartworms is very expensive and takes months of exercise restriction and medications as well as painful injections.
-We recommend all pets be given year round heartworm prevention, regardless of lifestyle.
+The treatment once a dog has heartworm is costly and takes months of exercise restriction, medications, and painful injections.
+We recommend all pets be given year-round heartworm prevention, regardless of lifestyle.

-A simple blood test is needed to check your pet for heartworm disease on an annual basis.
-Heartworm prevention is administered once a month either by pill or by topical application.
-Depending on the specific product you and your veterinarian choose for your pet, heartworm prevention medication can prevent other parasite infestations including internal parasites (intestinal parasites) and external parasites (fleas and ticks).
+A simple blood test is needed to check your pet for heartworm disease annually.
+Heartworm prevention is administered once a month, either by pill or topical application.
+Depending on the specific product you and your veterinarian choose for your pet, heartworm prevention medication can prevent other parasite infestations, including internal parasites (intestinal parasites) and external parasites (fleas and ticks).

 Why does my pet need a dental cleaning and how often should this be done?

-We believe an annual professional dental exam, tooth scaling and polishing are necessary to treat and maintain your dog and cat’s healthy teeth and gums.
+We believe an annual professional dental exam, tooth scaling, and polishing are necessary to treat and maintain your dog and cat’s healthy teeth and gums.
 As your pet ages or his or her health needs change, advanced dental care may be required.
-Your pet’s teeth and mouth should be examined by us on a regular basis.
+Your pet’s teeth and mouth should be examined by us regularly.

 Do I need to brush my pet’s teeth at home?

 Yes.
 Proper dental care at home is highly recommended to help maintain the oral health of your dog and cat.
 Home dental care for your pet should start early, even before their adult teeth come in.
-It is best if owners brush their dog’s and cat’s teeth frequently.
+It is best if owners brush their dogs and cats’ teeth frequently.
 Although tooth brushing is the best method of preventing plaque, calculus, and bacterial build-up, there are many options for dental home care.
-Other oral home care options such as dental formulated foods, water additives, and dental treats should be considered.
+Other oral home care options should be considered, such as dental-formulated foods, water additives, and dental treats.